hGriff0n/DustLang/README.md

 #### [Implementation](https://github.com/hGriff0n/DustLang/tree/master/Interpreter)
 Dust is built using the [PEGTL](https://github.com/ColinH/PEGTL) library to implement its parsing algorithm.
 Many thanks to ColinH for both creating an intuitive and efficient parsing library, and for providing excellent documentation.

 Dust is built and designed using Visual Studio 2015 and remains untested on other compilers.
 However, provided the compiler supports C++14, compilation should not be an issue.
+Currently, the Dust interpreter and runtime, along with a testing framework and basic repl loop, consists of just over 3000 SLOC, split accross header and source files.

 # Dust